toxidity-18/toxidity-18/README.md

 👀 I’m a **Full-stack Developer**,  and **Tech Enthusiast** with a passion for **system development**, **bot creation**, and **crafting dynamic, user-friendly web solutions.**

-🌱 Currently, I’m refining everyhing taught at **Moringa School ** .
+🌱 Currently, in PLP Academy .

 💞️ I’m **booked and busy** but always open to collaborating on innovative projects, particularly **front-end development**.